adelinesharla/NewsScraper/README.md

 You can find detailed documentation in the `docs` folder.
 It contains:

 - Input Schema: Describes the format for the input settings.
-- Flowchart: Provides a visual representation of the bot's workflow.
-Available in both PlantUML and PDF formats.
+- Flowchart: Provides a visual representation of the bot's main workflow.
+Available in both PlantUML and png formats.

 ## Testing